Sooyeon-Lee/Sooyeon-Lee.github.io/_pages/cv.md

 and mixed research methods
   * Designing and conducting extensive ethnographic studies for understanding people with visual impairments for developing design requirements and gaining insights

+* UX Design Research Intern at **Uber Inc**.
+San Francisco, CA. Jun.
+2017 - Aug.
+2017
+  * Led UX design research projects to build a foundation for accessible service and product design
+  * Identified and analyzed accessibility issues, challenges, and needs for the Uber users with different types of disabilities
+  * Designed and conducted UX researches for developing accessibility for deaf/hard of hearing users
+  * The research work has been submitted to ACM CHI Conference 2019 (Under review)

 ## Industry experience
 * Quality Assurance Analyst at Minitab Inc., State College, PA.
 June 2008 – Aug 2014